jsiek/abstract-binding-trees/README.md

 equality in Agda.

 † The σ algebra equations that are not definitional equalities are marked with a †.
-They have been added to Agda's rewrites using the `--rewriting` option, so if you add the `--rewriting` option to the top of your Agda files, then they will also automatically be taken into account when you use `refl`.
-Otherwise, you will need to manually apply the equations marked with †.
+We would have liked to add them to Agda's automatic rewrites, but we have found that the rewriting extension triggers internal errors in Agda.
+Thus, you will need to manually apply the equations marked with †.

-‡ These equations are neither definitional nor have they been added to Agda's rewrites, so you will need to apply them manually.